Doris Ulmann: Career

 In an interview with Dale Warren of Bookman, Doris Ulmann referred to her particular interest in portraits.
 "The faces of men and women in the street are probably as interesting as literary faces, but my particular human angle leads me to men and women who write.
 I am not interested exclusively in literary faces, because I have been more deeply moved by some of my mountaineers than by any literary person.
 A face that has the marks of having lived intensely, that expresses some phase of life, some dominant quality or intellectual power, constitutes for me an interesting face.
 For this reason the face of an older person, perhaps not beautiful in the strictest sense, is usually more appealing than the face of a younger person who has scarcely been touched by life."

 Ulmann's early work includes a series of portraits of prominent intellectuals, artists and writers: William Butler Yeats, John Dewey, Max Eastman, Sinclair Lewis, Lewis Mumford, Joseph Wood Krutch, Martha Graham, Anna Pavlova, Paul Robeson, and Lillian Gish.
 From 1927, Ulmann was assisted on her rural travels by John Jacob Niles, a musician and folklorist who collected ballads while Ulmann photographed.
 In 1932 she was contacted by Orie Latham Hatcher, president of the Southern Woman's Educational Alliance, urging her to consider documenting the people of Appalachia for their literature and fundraising, and she accepted the commission.
 This led to one of her most important images, documenting a racially mixed musical group.
 Also in 1932 Ulmann began her most important series, assembling documentation of Appalachian folk art and crafts for Allen H. Eaton's landmark 1937 book, Handicrafts of the Southern Highlands.
-In failing health, she collapsed in August 1934 while working near Asheville, North Carolina, and returned to New York.
-Ulmann died August 28, 1934.